seeq12/directory-watch-connector/README.md

 7. Restart Seeq.

 ## Testing your Connector
 1. After restarting Seeq, you should begin to see messages in the `net-link` logs that contain the text "DirectoryWatch".
-These will probably be errors on a new install, since the directories to be watched probably don't exist yet.
+These will probably be errors on a new install, since you'll need to configure the `"FileDirectories"` list to point to existing network paths that the agent can access.
 2. There should be at least three files in `$DATA\data\plugins\connectors\DirectoryWatch\Configurations\Backups`.
 Open these and review the JSON configurations stored therein.
 Copy any you would like to use for testing from the Backups folder to its parent, the `Configurations` folder.
 3. Note in particular the `"FileDirectories"` list.
 The list should contain fully-qualified paths to each directory to be watched by this configuration.
 If referencing a network folder, you should use the UNC name, not the name starting with the letter of a mapped network drive.
 4. Make a copy of the included `TestData` folder somewhere, and make sure the account running Seeq has read and write privileges to the folder.